 Not to mention Torres-Garcia’s key role in movements from Catalan Noucentismo to Cubism, Ultraism-Vibrationism, and Neo-Plasticism.

 Yeah – our heads exploded too.
-If yours has not, here’s a gallery tour.
+If yours hasn’t yet, here’s a gallery tour.

 Also at MoMA at the time: Soldier, Spectre, Shaman: The Figure and the Second World War, which was kind of interesting, and Jackson Pollock: A Collection Survey, 1934–1954, which was kind of meh.